Acupressure on the go

 The simplest variant for acupressure on the go: the Keyring

 The Keyring fits perfectly in your trouser pocket together with your keys.
-It's always ready to hand - whether you're on the train, on the plane or in the office.
+It is always ready to hand there - whether on the train, on the plane or in the office.
 Take a little time out and calm your mind and muscles.
 If you know the most important acupressure points for you, you can treat them at any time with the Keyring .
 You can find a list of many points all over the body in our acupressure alphabet.
 The individual acupressure points can be treated with the pendant for between 3 and 5 minutes, even several times a day.
 Alternatively, we explain a few of the points below.

 And what is the benefit of acupressure on the go?

 Especially with a tool like the practical Keyring , you can easily do acupressure on the go - without having to lie down on a mat or anything similar.
 Everyday life is becoming increasingly hectic.
 We often go from one appointment to the next or simply have a lot on our plate with the kids and other private matters.
-This kind of stress can affect both the mind and the body.
+Such stress can affect both the psyche and the body.
 With acupressure on the go, you can give yourself a little break - instead of coffee in the office kitchen, you can use Keyring to really relax and take a deep breath.
-You can treat muscular tension on the go, improve blood circulation at the acupressure points and, above all, positively influence your stress levels.
+You can treat muscular tension on the go, improve blood circulation at the acupressure points and, above all, positively influence your stress level.
 Depending on the acupressure point, it is also possible to counteract tiredness and increase your concentration by taking a short break from work.

 Acupressure with the ShaktiMat Keyring - the most important acupressure points for you

 Acupressure is easy with a mat with lots of point plates.
 Thanks to the large-area treatment, many points are targeted.
-With the Keyring for acupressure on the go, things look a little different: It allows you to treat individual, specific acupressure points on the go and do yourself some good.
+With the Keyring for acupressure on the move things look a little different: It allows you to treat individual, specific acupressure points on the go and do yourself some good.
 To help you get started quickly, we have put together some of the most important points for you:

 Gates of Consciousness